Optimizing Heat Alert Issuance with Reinforcement Learning: BROACH: An RL Environment for Optimizing Heat Alert Issuance

 \subsection{The Alert Budget}

 Each episode in our MDP starts with a fixed alert budget $b$.
-This can be specified as a constant, sampled from a range of values, or set to be the same as the number of alerts issued by the NWS in that county-summer.
-As the agent steps through the episode, once $\sum_{h=0}^t a_h = b$, it is prohibited from issuing any more alerts: it can only obtain the reward $\rho_h(0)^{(k,j)}$ for days $h=t,...,H-1$.
+This can be specified as a constant, sampled from a range of values, or set to the observed (NWS) value.
+As the agent steps through the episode, once $\sum_{h=0}^t a_h = b$, it is prohibited from issuing any more alerts: it can only obtain the reward $r_h^{(k,j)}(0)$ for days $h=t+1,...,H-1$.